 After you import site metrics for the Google Analytics view you want to observe in Google Ads, it takes some time for the data to be imported and viewable in Google Ads.
 You can check the status message in the “Actions” column of the reporting table found under “Linked accounts” > “Google Analytics” in Google Ads.
 In most cases, it takes less than an hour for the data and columns to be visible in Google Ads, but the process may take longer for larger accounts.
 Once the data is imported, you can add Google Analytics data to your Google Ads reports.

 Google Analytics begins gathering and storing Google Ads-specific data as soon as you establish account links between Google Analytics and Google Ads.
 So, you can import Google Analytics data into Google Ads for as long as you've linked your Google Ads and Analytics accounts together.

+Only Google Analytics data collected and processed as of May 2016 may appear in Google Ads.
 While Google Analytics typically processes data continuously throughout the day, it can take up to 24 hours for all data to be updated.
-For example, if you run a report for "yesterday" at 3pm today, it's possible that some data from yesterday (specifically from 3pm to midnight) might not yet be fully incorporated into your report.
+For example, if you run a report for "yesterday" at 3 PM today, it's possible that some data from yesterday (specifically from 3 PM to midnight) might not yet be fully incorporated into your report.